devrsi0n/blog/README.md

 ## 🚧 Working in progress

 - Type safe, 100% TypeScript support
-  - Emotion styled theme types are not working, at least not work for me, [issue](https://github.com/emotion-js/emotion/issues/1320#issuecomment-523123548)，[emotion doc](https://emotion.sh/docs/typescript#define-a-theme).
+  - ~~Emotion styled theme types are not working, at least not work for me, [issue](https://github.com/emotion-js/emotion/issues/1320#issuecomment-523123548)，[emotion doc](https://emotion.sh/docs/typescript#define-a-theme).~~
+  - Emotion styled theme types are working, but other props such as `as` are not. [issue](https://github.com/emotion-js/emotion/issues/1434)
 - Refactor @emotion/styled to @theme-ui/components to fix type issue above and more formal specification
 - GraphQL type defines